Quansight-Labs/free-threaded-compatibility/docs/thread_sanitizer.md

 Thread Sanitizer specializes in finding data races, a form of undefined behavior that are possible in low-level multithreaded code.
-While Rust has compile-time guarantees to prevent most data races, C and C++ do not prevent data races from occuring and in practice many C and C++ extensions exhibit data races while adding support for the free-threaded build.
+While Rust has compile-time guarantees to prevent most data races, C and C++ do not prevent data races from occurring and in practice many C and C++ extensions exhibit data races while adding support for the free-threaded build.

 ## Compiling CPython and foundational packages with Thread Sanitizer